 Cons of Using ANA Mileage Club to Book Flights

-While booking flights to Europe with ANA Mileage Club miles is incredibly cheap, there are a couple drawbacks you should be aware of before getting too far.
+While booking flights to Europe with ANA Mileage Club miles is incredibly cheap, there are a couple of drawbacks you should be aware of before getting too far.

 You Can Only Book Flights for Family Members